Digimon Frontier: Island of Lost Digimon

-is a 2002 Japanese animated adventure short film based on the Digimon franchise created by Akiyoshi Hongo, and its fourth series, Digimon Frontier.
-The short film is directed by Takahiro Imamura, written by Sukehiro Tomita, and produced by Toei Animation.
-The short film was released in Japan on July 20, 2002, as part of Toei Animation Summer 2002 Animation Fair, featuring alongside Kinnikuman: Muscle Ginseng Competition!
+is a 2002 Japanese animated adventure short film directed by Takahiro Imamura and written by Sukehiro Tomita; the short film is based on the Digimon franchise by Akiyoshi Hongo, and its fourth series, Digimon Frontier.
+Produced by Toei Animation and distributed by Toei Company, Island of Lost Digimon is the eighth film in the franchise.
+In the short film, Takuya and his friends end up on an island, where a war between humanoid and bestial Digimons erupt.
+Island of Lost Digimon was released in Japan on July 20, 2002, as part of Toei Animation Summer 2002 Animation Fair, featuring alongside Kinnikuman: Muscle Ginseng Competition!
 The Great Chōjin War and Fierce Fight!
 Crush Gear Turbo: Kaiserburn's Challenge! films.

-In the short film, Takuya and his friends end up on an island, where a war between humanoid and bestial Digimons erupt.

 Plot

 Takuya and his companions, the Digi-Destined, are traveling through a desert when they find themselves ending up on a floating island known as the Lost Island, which is in a civil war between human and beast Digimon.
 While ending up on a village of humanoid Digimon, Takuya, J.P. and Tommy learn from Kotemon of a legend that the island was protected by their god Ornismon.
 Kotemon proceeds to take them to a neutral location where his friend Bearmon brought Koji and Zoe after they ended up in his village.
 After the two sides argue what they learned, Bearmon and Kotemon lead them to a mural of Ornismon, with Bokomon deeming the DigiCode to be incomplete.
 Their peaceful meeting is broken up as Kotemon and Bearmon's respective elder brothers, Dinohyumon and Grizzlymon, appear and battle each other.
 But after Takuya and Koji transform into Agunimon and KendoGarurumon to stop them, Dinohyumon and Grizzlymon take their respective brothers with them.

 As the human Digimon prepare for battle after their leader Darcmon rallies the crowd, Takuya accepts Dinohyumon's recruitment offer to allow Tommy to escape with Kotemon.
 A similar event with J.P. and Zoe spiriting Bearmon occurs at the beast Digimon village as Koji accepts Grizzlymon's offer to fight during a speech by the beast Digimon's leader, Hippogriffomon.
 Zoe, Tommy, J.P., Bokomon, and Neemon help Bearmon, Kotemon, and many newborn Digimon assemble the writing under the mural, but upon its completion, Bokomon learns that Ornismon is actually an evil Digimon that oppressed the island before being defeated by the Ancient Warriors, AncientGreymon and AncientGarurumon.
 Furthermore, after the group notices a missing piece in the mural that is in the same shape as the ornament both Darcmon and Hippogriffomon possess, J.P. and Zoe proceed to find Takuya and Koji while Tommy, Bokomon, and Neemon stay to finish the mural of AncientGreymon and AncientGarurumon in hopes that they can find an answer to the crisis.